danstocker-legacy/nodes/README.md

-`InPort#send()` takes a second argument, `tag`, which identifies the origin of the input, and is used to synchronize individual impulses throughout the entire network.
+`InPort#send()` takes a second argument, `tag`, which identifies the origin of the input, and is used to synchronize individual impulses throughout the entire graph.
 Tags usually take the value of a timestamp, or a unique identifier of the piece of data being processed.
 Tags are heavily relied on in the case of `Tagger`, `SyncerBase`, `Syncer`, `SequencerBase`, and `Sequencer`.